2022 Russian debt default

-Russia defaulted on part of its foreign currency denominated debt on 27 June 2022, because of funds being stuck in Euroclear Bank.
-This was its first such default since 1918, which involved ruble-denominated bonds, not foreign currency debt.
+Russia defaulted on certain foreign currency denominated debt on 27 June 2022, because of sanctions and disrupted payment/clearing channels prevented bondholders from receiving funds.
+The event was widely described as Russia's first foreign sovereign debt default since 1918, though the country had defaulted on domestic ruble-denominated government debt in 1998.
 Before that, on 2 June, Russia defaulted on the 30-day interest, incorrectly not counting interest for the grace period, but a failure to pay $1.9 million was not sufficient to trigger a cross-default across other instruments, because the minimum threshold is an amount of at least $75 million, according to documents for other Russian eurobonds.
 The default occurred due to technicalities as the payment in dollars was impossible due to the sanctions by US and EU authorities, but did not mark an actual lack of capability to pay its debts.